BDumakude/IrrationalityofPi/README.md

 # IrrationalityofPi
-Inspired by a youtube video, these are animations showing the irrationality of pi using manim and matplotlib to do the animations
+Inspired by a youtube video https://www.youtube.com/watch?v=oofTcKTzeUI, these are animations showing the irrationality of pi using manim and matplotlib to do the animations